Stock Market Prediction via Deep Learning Techniques: A Survey: Stock market prediction in machine learning

-To address the problem of weak generalization due to the uncertainty of data and models, Wang et al. \cite{wang2021coupling} proposed a copula-based contrastive predictive coding (Co-CPC) method.
-Co-CPC models the dependencies among a stock class, sector and associated macroeconomic variables, and the model learns stock representations from a micro perspective in a self-supervised manner.
-The stock characteristics can be mapped to a generalized embedding space using such a model.
-This system combines microstock context with heterogeneous macroeconomic factors, and the coupling is captured by a self-supervised goal to minimize the uncertainty in the data and the model.
-Duan et al. \cite{duan2018learning} proposed a novel target-specific abstract-guided news document representation model for extracting the most informative content.
-The model employs a target-sensitive representation of the news abstract to weigh sentences in the news content.
-The most informative sentences can be selected and combined for market modelling.
+To address the issue of inadequate generalization caused by uncertainty in data and models, Wang et al. \cite{wang2021coupling} introduced a copula-based contrastive predictive coding (Co-CPC) method.
+Co-CPC considers the dependencies between a stock class, sector, and related macroeconomic variables, and learns stock representations from a micro perspective in a self-supervised manner.
+This allows for the mapping of stock characteristics to a generalized embedding space.
+The system combines microstock context with diverse macroeconomic factors and captures the coupling through a self-supervised objective of minimizing uncertainty in data and the model.
+Similarly, Duan et al. \cite{duan2018learning} proposed a novel target-specific abstract-guided news document representation model for extracting the most informative content.
+The model uses a target-sensitive representation of the news abstract to weigh sentences in the news content, allowing for the selection and combination of the most informative sentences for market modelling.

-The factor model is an asset pricing model that is widely used in quantitative investments.
-In order to build more effective factor models, the low signal-to-noise ratio of financial data is a great challenge.
-Duan et al. \citep{duan2022factorvae} proposed a dynamic factor model combined with the variational autoencoder (FactorVAE) for noise modeling.
-By approximating a factor posterior factor model with future information, it can effectively direct model learning.
+The factor model is a commonly employed asset pricing model in quantitative investment strategies.
+One of the major obstacles in constructing efficient factor models is the low signal-to-noise ratio present in financial data.
+To address this issue, Duan et al. \citep{duan2022factorvae} introduced the FactorVAE, which combines a dynamic factor model with the use of a variational autoencoder for noise modeling.
+By approximating the factor posterior factor model with future information, the FactorVAE can effectively guide the learning process.